-- Heat pump capacities for individual and district heating per building respectively district heating area are obtained from the database for the specified scenario and integrated into the grid using the function oedb(). - Heat pumps are integrated into the grid (added to loads_df) as follows. - Grid connection points of heat pumps for individual heating are determined based on the corresponding building ID.
-In case the heat pump is too large to use the same grid connection point, they are connected via their own grid connection point. - Grid connection points of heat pumps for district heating are determined based on their geolocation and installed capacity.
-See connect_to_mv and connect_to_lv_based_on_geolocation for more information. - COP and heat demand for each heat pump are retrieved from the database, using the functions $cop_oedb()$ respectively $heat_demand_oedb()$, and stored in the HeatPump class that can be accessed through $heat_pump$.
+- Spatially disaggregated data on heat pump capacities in individual and district heating are obtained from the database for the specified scenario. - Heat pumps are integrated into the grid (added to loads\df). - Grid connection points of heat pumps for individual heating are determined based on the corresponding building ID. - Grid connection points of heat pumps for district heating are determined based on their geolocation and installed capacity.
+See connect\to\mv and connect\to\lv for more information. - COP and heat demand for each heat pump are retrieved from the database and stored in the HeatPump class that can be accessed through heat\pump.

 Be aware that this function does not yield electricity load time series for the heat pumps.
 The actual time series are determined through applying an operation strategy or optimising heat pump dispatch.
-Further, the heat pumps do not yet have a thermal storage and can therefore not yet be used as a flexibility.
-Thermal storage units need to be added manually to thermal_storage_units_df.